 Starting point: 411 Elm St, Dallas, Texas 75202.

 2. Hard Rock Cafe

-What food can you enjoy at Hard Rock Cafe?
+What food can you enjoy for dinner at Hard Rock Cafe?

 - Their Classic Nachos, with cheese, jalapenos, and onions makes a great starter to share with your friends and family.